 4.2.4 For performance and appraisals: if you are a reviewer for FEBS Press, we may use your information to create an appraisal which reviews such factors as the time it takes for you to respond to us and the level of detail of your Contribution;

-4.2.5 To administer Events: to enable receipt, review and processing of Event applications/registrations and Event submissions such as abstracts and to manage other services for attendance at an Event (sharing your information with selected third parties such as FEBS Congress organizers or Advanced Courses organizers as required), as well as to manage applications, review and awarding of Event funding (including for Event participation support schemes and Event organization grants) and to make payments in respect of awarded funding (on the basis of performing our contract with you and our legitimate interests in the smooth running of our Events);
+4.2.5 To administer Events: to enable receipt, review and processing of Event applications/registrations and Event submissions such as abstracts and to manage other services for attendance at an Event (sharing your information with selected third parties such as FEBS Congress organizers or Advanced Courses organizers as required, including organizers outside of the EEA), as well as to manage applications, review and awarding of Event funding (including for Event participation support schemes and Event organization grants) and to make payments in respect of awarded funding (on the basis of performing our contract with you and our legitimate interests in the smooth running of our Events);

-4.2.6 To administer FEBS Fellowships, prizes and other FEBS funding: to enable receipt and review of applications, to make payments in respect of awarded Fellowships and other funding, to monitor awarded Fellowships and to publicize awards (on the basis of performing our contract with you and our legitimate interests in managing and promoting our Fellowships, prizes and other funding programs);
+4.2.6 To administer FEBS Fellowships, prizes and other FEBS funding: to enable receipt and review of applications, to make payments in respect of awarded Fellowships and other funding, to monitor awarded Fellowships, to monitor use of other FEBS funding and to publicize awards (on the basis of performing our contract with you and our legitimate interests in managing and promoting our Fellowships, prizes and other funding programs);

-4.2.8 Marketing: to keep in contact with you about FEBS news, FEBS Network, Events, new Platform features or services that we believe may interest you, provided that we have the requisite permission to do so, and sharing your information with our marketing services provider in the case of the FEBS e-newsletter (either on the basis of your consent where we have requested it, or our legitimate interests to provide you with marketing communications where we may lawfully do so);
+4.2.9 Marketing: to keep in contact with you about FEBS news, FEBS Network, Events, new Platform features or services that we believe may interest you, provided that we have the requisite permission to do so, to conduct marketing analysis to allow us to assess trends and the effectiveness of our newsletter and marketing campaigns, and sharing your information with our marketing services provider in the case of the FEBS e-newsletter (either on the basis of your consent where we have requested it, or our legitimate interests to provide you with marketing communications where we may lawfully do so);

 4.3 As outlined above, in certain circumstances we may use your personal information to pursue legitimate interests of our own or those of third parties.
 Where we refer to using your information on the basis of our “legitimate interests”, we mean our legitimate business interests in conducting and managing our business and our relationship with you, including the legitimate interest we have in: